johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 Let's go from the specific case above to the recipe you should use when building any arbitrary transporter.

-1. Implement the code that handles responding to requests (that is, code that makes a broker client API call --xxx-- typically it's something like `subscribe()` --xxx-- responsible for registering the response handler with the broker).
+1. Implement the code that handles responding to requests (that is, code that makes a broker client API call &#8212; typically it's something like `subscribe()` &#8212; responsible for registering the response handler with the broker).
 In our example, this is done in the `bindHandlers()` method.
 In this method, you **must dynamically construct** the call you are registering with `subscribe()`.
 That's the job of the next step.
 2. Call a method to dynamically construct the call to the response handler being registered.
 In our example, this is done with the `getMessageHandler()` method.
 That method is responsible for the following steps:

     1. Deserialize the inbound request
     2. Build an observable response using the built-in inherited `this.transformToObservable()` utility, passing in an *awaited* call to the *target handler* (the *target handler* is the user-supplied method bound to a pattern with `@MessagePattern()`).
     3. Build a `publish()` function.
-That function should always take a single input argument --xxx-- the message, and return a the results of a call to the native `publish()` call (or the particular broker's client API equivalent of `publish()`).
+That function should always take a single input argument &#8212; the message &#8212; and return the results of a call to the broker client API's native `publish()` call (or the particular broker's equivalent of `publish()`).
     4. Invoke the built-in inherited `this.send()` helper method, passing in the observable constructed in step 2 and the publish function built in step 3.

 An implementation for another broker will probably look something like the Faye strategy above, but the details can vary because the protocols and APIs for different brokers vary.
 In [Part 6](xxx) of this series, we'll take a look at a few different broker implementations to see how they vary.